 - Taxation of benefits: Lastly, $37.9 billion was collected in 2017 as a result of taxing Social Security benefits.

 As you can probably guess, most of the money collected each year winds up going right back out to pay benefits.
 In 2017, $941.5 billion of the $952.5 billion in program spending was spent on benefit payments.
 This included $798.7 billion from the OASI Trust and $142.8 billion from the DI Trust.
 The remaining expenditures include $4.5 billion to the Railroad Retirement financial interchange and $6.5 billion in administrative costs.
 This left a surplus of $44.1 billion in 2017 that was added to Social Security’s asset reserves.

 When there’s the money left over, it is known as Social Security’s asset reserves.
 Almost $2.9 trillion has been built up over the past 35 years.
 By law, the Social Security Administration is required to invest its excess cash into special-issue bonds, as well as certificates of indebtedness.
 The average yield on its investment portfolio, which has numerous maturity dates and yields, is 2.9%.

 An even easier to way to understand this situation is to think of it this way: Social Security is lending the federal government money, and the federal government is paying interest on that loan, plain and simple.

-I can help you strategize, go to Social Security with a plan, and/or help you file.
-Book an appointment with me.
+We can help you approach Social Security with a plan, and/or help you file.
+Contact us with questions.